clearent/RecurringAPI/README.md

     <h3>Delete</h3>

     <p>You can only Delete Plans that are not active and do not have payments assoicated to them.
-If your plan has payments , you will recieve and error.
-You can update the status of the

-plan to Canceled if it has payments and the plan will be archived after 24 months.
-For plans that do NOT have  payments you can use the delete methodthe URL.  https://gateway-

-sb.clearent.net/rest/v2/payment-plans/<strong>plan_tz1CRPmjbuXB</strong> You will get a 200 ok, with object that was deleted returned to you.
+If your plan has payments , you will recieve an error.
+You can update the status of the plan to Canceled if it has payments and the plan will be archived after 24 months.
+For plans that do NOT have  payments you can use the delete method with the URL.  https://gateway-sb.clearent.net/rest/v2/payment-plans/<strong>plan_tz1CRPmjbuXB</strong> You will get a 200 ok, with object that was deleted returned to you.

     </p>